Gaetano Sciolari Chrome Tubes Floor Lamp

 In the 1960s he created refined, futuristic and sharp classical style chandeliers.
 Lines were clean and sculptural and materials such as crystal and ice glass sparkled with a voluptuously luxurious coolness and he started combining brass with chrome.

 He led the family business with a passionate vision and within years, he expanded the business and started working with other light companies worldwide.

-Gaetano Sciolaricreated lights for Stilnovo and Stilkronen (Italy), Lightolier and Progress Lighting (USA), S.A.
-Boulanger (Belgium), Helestra and Leola (West Germany), Lyfa (Denmark) and some other companies and off course for his own Italian family business; the Sciolari company in Rome and Milan; where all the lighting business at that time was present.
+Gaetano Sciolari created lighting for Stilnovo and Stilkronen (Italy), Lightolier and Progress Lighting (USA), S.A.
+Boulanger (Belgium), Helestra and Leola (West Germany), Lyfa (Denmark) and some other companies and of course for his own Italian family business; the Sciolari company in Rome and Milan; where all the lighting business at that time was present.

 Sciolari was the founder and the first president of the trade association of Italian manufacturers of lighting fixtures, the AIDI.
 The Associazione Italiana di Illuminazione was founded in 1958 and still exists today.

-Brass lamp with the original globe gold-croco-ice light bulbs
+Brass floor lamp with the original globe gold-croco-ice light bulbs